Delivering Quality Drug Education to Young People Training

 Some thought that our young people would relish the break from all their mundane commitments .
 But we have been faced with a hard task.
 Those everyday social interactions that we rely on, the ones that keep our mental health together have all but diminished.
 As a result mental health is deteriorating and substance use & misuse has increased.

-With a detailed focus on strategies and techniques when working with young people in and out of the classroom, this 3 – hour course covers a wide range of issues related to substance misuse & Covid-19, social effects, health and the various responses and interventions when working with young people.
+With a detailed focus on strategies and techniques when working with young people, this 3 – hour course covers a wide range of issues related to substance misuse & Covid-19, social effects, health and the various responses and interventions when working with young people.

 - Knowing the signs and symptoms relating to drug use